Ulises-Rosas/OBc/README.md

 ## checkspps<sup>\*</sup>

 Now, let's suppose we have a species list and not a list of taxonomical ranks instead.
-This species list may come from any source but OBIS database (e.g. FishBase, custom list, etc). `checkspps` was justly created to take a custom species list and to directly compare those species into BOLD by skiping data mining steps from OBIS.
+This species list may come from any source but OBIS database (e.g. FishBase, WoRMS, etc). `checkspps` was justly created to take a custom species list and to directly compare species into BOLD by skiping data mining steps from OBIS.

 If we have a species list called [sl_test.txt](https://github.com/Ulises-Rosas/OBc/blob/master/sl_test.txt), then: